soupi/learn-haskell-blog-generator/src/08-testing.md

 0 examples, 0 failures
 ```

-When we add new hspec tests (in files whose names must end with `Spec` and must expose the test `spec`),
-`hspec-discover` will find and run them automatically (though we will still need add them
+When we add new hspec tests, `hspec-discover` will find and run them automatically
-to the `other-modules` section in the cabal file).
+(though we will still need add them to the `other-modules` section in the cabal file).

+For `hspec-discover` to identify modules as test modules, the modules must follow
+a convention:

+1. Their module names must end with `Spec`
+2. They must define a value `spec :: Spec` (which describes the test) and export it
+   outside of the module (by adding it to the export list of the module, for example).

 ## Writing tests